dmaicher/doctrine-test-bundle/README.md

 ### Behat

+It is possible to use this bundle in a Behat test suite if scenarios are executed in the same process as Behat.
+This will not work if the Behat tests invoke the application via HTTP requests.

-To use this bundle in a Behat test suite follow the installation instructions and add the following methods to your `FeatureContext` class:
+To use the bundle follow the installation instructions and add the following methods to your `FeatureContext` class:

 ```php
     /**